-I am fortunate to write a monthly column for the Washington Independent Review of Books (WIRoB).
+I was fortunate to write a monthly column for the Washington Independent Review of Books (WIRoB).
 I've attached links here for anyone who is interested.
 Also, if you have a moment, check out their website and the other columnists.
 A.E.
 Aymar's columns are a particular fave.

 Write Side Up